alvaroj9509/alvaroj9509/README.md

 - 👋 Hi, I’m @alvaroj9509
-- 👀 I’m interested in ... ur mom
+- 👀 I’m interested in ... coding
-- 🌱 I’m currently learning ... how to do ur mom
+- 🌱 I’m currently learning ... how to code
-- 💞️ I’m looking to collaborate on ... ur mom
+- 💞️ I’m looking to collaborate on ... somthin cool
-- 📫 How to reach me ... thru ur mom
+- 📫 How to reach me ... dm bro

 <!---
 alvaroj9509/alvaroj9509 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.